 To comply with State regulations, the Kitchawan Water District is issuing an annual report describing the quality of your drinking water.
 The purpose of this report is to raise your understanding of drinking water and awareness of the need to protect our drinking water sources.
 Last year we conducted tests for over 130 contaminants.
 We detected 28 of those contaminants, none of those contaminants were at a level higher than the State allows.
-As we told you at that time, in 2020, our water exceeded a drinking water standard for lead at one location due to improper sample collection by the homeowner.
-As required by the Westchester County Dept. of Health, additional Lead & Copper samples were collected in 2022 & 2023.
 This report provides an overview of last year's water quality.
 Included are details about where your water comes from, what it contains, and how it compares to State standards.
 If you have questions about this report or concerning your drinking water, please contact Jeffrey Dahlke, Asst.
 Distribution Superintendent, in our Water Quality Lab at 914-245-6111 ext.
-231. We want you to be informed about your drinking water.
+631. We want you to be informed about your drinking water.
 If you want to learn more, please attend any of our regularly scheduled Town board meetings.
-The Yorktown Town Board discusses water-related issues on an asneeded basis.
+The Yorktown Town Board discusses water-related issues on an as-needed basis.
 The Board's monthly meeting is the 1st Tuesday each month at the Yorktown Town Hall.
-For more information please visit the Town's website at www.yorktownny.org.
+For more information please visit the Town's website at www.yorktownny.gov.